Using Antibiotics WiselySkip to the navigation

 Why not take antibiotics just in case?

 If you take antibiotics when you do not need them, they may not work when you do need them.
 Each time you take antibiotics, you are more likely to have some bacteria that the medicine does not kill.
-Over time these bacteria change (mutate) and become harder to kill.
-The antibiotics that used to kill them no longer work.
+These bacteria can change (mutate) so they are harder to kill.
+Then, the antibiotics that used to kill them no longer work.
 These bacteria are called antibiotic-resistant bacteria.

 These tougher bacteria can cause longer and more serious infections.
-To treat them you may need different, stronger antibiotics that cost more.
-A stronger antibiotic may have more side effects than the first medicine.
+To treat them you may need different, stronger antibiotics that have more side effects than the first medicine and may cost more.

 Antibiotic-resistant bacteria also can spread to family members, children, and fellow workers.
 Your community then will have a risk of getting an infection that is harder to cure and costs more to treat.
 Some antibiotics that doctors prescribed in the past to treat common infections no longer work.

 Taking antibiotics you do not need will not help you feel better, cure your illness, or keep others from catching your infection.
-But taking them may cause harmful side effects.
-Common side effects include:
+But taking them may cause side effects such as:

 - Stomach pain.